top of page

 Welcome to Melmar

-"Melmar" is a Gilded Age Mansion built in 1910 and located in Huntingdon Valley, Pa. with a rich history, being owned by, visited and associated with many prominent families over the past 115+ years
+"Melmar" is a Gilded Age Mansion built in 1910 and located in Huntingdon Valley, Pa. with a rich history, being owned by, visited by, and associated with many prominent families over the past 115+ years

 The "Melmar" Mansion as it looks today

-The "Melmar" Mansion rear elevation prior to recent renovations
+The "Melmar" Mansion rear elevation prior to recent renovations providing an unobstructed view of "The Great Walls"

-Melmar is located in a northern suburb of Philadelphia - Huntingdon Valley, Pa
+Melmar is located in Huntingdon Valley, Pa - a northern suburb of Philadelphia

-Notable Historic Mansions near Melmar
+Notable Mansions near Melmar

 2.0 miles Glencairn c1928 - Raymond Pitcairn